We practice what we preach

 Test 6: Plex Self-Reported IP

-What we’re testing: Plex correctly detects your public WAN IP, not VPN IP
+Browser (any device)Plex detects WAN IP, not VPN IP

-1. Access Plex web interface: http://10.0.10.200:32400/web
+1. Access Plex: http://10.0.10.200:32400/web

 2. Navigate to: Settings → Network → Show Advanced

-3. Check the “Public IP address” field
+3. Check “Public IP address” and “Remote Access” status

-• Public IP: Your WAN IP (NOT your VPN IP like 10.65.x.x)
+• Public IP: Your WAN IP (not VPN IP like 10.65.x.x)

 Plex Settings showing Remote Access fully accessible with green checkmark and public WAN IP displayed